It’s the Muppets Cupcakes Tutorial. YAAAAAAAAAAAAAAAAAY!!!!!!!!

 - 6 cups powdered sugar sifted

-In the bowl of an electric mixer, whip heavy cream with 1 TB organic sugar until it forms stiff peaks.
+- In the bowl of an electric mixer, whip heavy cream with granulated sugar until it forms stiff peaks.

-With a paddle attachment, beat whip butter until it is light and fluffy.
+- With a paddle attachment, beat butter until it is light and fluffy.